Table of contents

 sure, from this angle it looks strange, but when we hit you with the money shot, I think you’ll agree it looks awesome!
 You can even follow suit and run some of that spare RGB lighting strip behind the monitor, for extra glow.

 Got cash to spend?
-Consider a Nanoleaf setup, don’t get me wrong, they are expensive, but they’re a very high-quality product and produce some awesome results, like how universoul did here, going for a rocket theme, where the colours too have been customised to match the rest of the station, great work!
+Consider a Nanoleaf setup, don’t get me wrong, they are expensive, but they’re a very high-quality product and produce some awesome results, like how universoul did here, going for a rocket theme, where the colours too have been customized to match the rest of the station, great work!

 Or ifred with a crazy amount of Nanoleafs’, you probably don’t need to go this far, but man does it look cool!
 I can also imagine this can would light up a small street if one were to try.